 The scariest part of this turning 18 conversation for a parent is the prospect of being left out of medical decisions for their child.
 Despite the age, our children are probably not ready to make these kinds of decisions for themselves, and if they are incapacitated, we don’t want strangers making those decisions.
 Parents need three items to cover all their bases: a HIPAA release, a Health Care Power of Attorney, and a Living Will.

 HIPAA is the Health Insurance Portability and Accountability Act of 1996.
 Included in its many provisions is privacy protection of all our health information.
 Once a student turns 18, they are an adult.
 The HIPAA rules prevent health practitioners from sharing our child’s health records.
 Even though the student is on our health insurance, we can’t talk to the health insurance company about them without a HIPAA release.
 It can be quite frustrating.

 A HIPAA release authorizes the medical providers or health insurance company to release medical information to the parents.
 The college may have a form to fill out.
 Some release forms can vary by state, so keep that in mind if your student attends a college out-of-state.
-Ohio recently passed a rule saying that the standard form created by the Department of Medicaid is an acceptable form to use.
-(Details including links to the form and instructions can be found here.)
+Ohio passed a rule saying that the standard form created by the Department of Medicaid is an acceptable form to use.
+The Ohio form can be found here.

 Health Care Power of Attorney and Living Will